NURS 806 - Clinical Inquiry

 NURS 807 - Pathophysiology and Pharmacology

 Theory course focuses on concepts of human pathophysiology and pharmacology relevant to professional nursing practice.
 Physiologic response and manifestations of alterations in normal body functioning are analyzed.
 Pharmacological agents used for these alterations are examined.
 Application of concepts across the lifespan are incorporated through the discussion of pathophysiology and pharmacology.
-Provides the foundation foe the clinical decision-making and management of care.
+Provides the foundation for the clinical decision-making and management of care.
 In addition, learners are introduced to the professional nurse's responsibility for educating clients about basic pathophysiology and pharmacology issues.
+Nursing majors only

 NURS 810 - Families in Health and Illness